 - "Punk Rock Girl" by The Dead Milkmen describes antics closely resembling this trope, including causing a ruckus in a pizza place for not having hot tea, causing a ruckus in a record store for not having Mojo Nixon records, causing a ruckus in a shopping mall just to laugh at shoppers, and stealing a car.

 - In Misspent Youth by Robert Bohl, the protagonist characters are often a bunch of bomb-throwing anarchists.

 - Generally averted by Nothing Nice To Say.
 While the comic does invoke stereotypes and/or archetypes such as the Goth, the Emo Teen, the Smug Straight Edge and the self-righteous activist punk, it tends to steer well clear of this trope.
 Both the main characters appear and behave more like realistic punk fans, as do most background and one-off characters, while Chris, the regular character who most matches the visual side of this trope, is established to be both a vegan and left-wing activist, in stark contrast with the "fuck the world" nihilism of the traditional Quincy Punk.

 - The shortlived cartoon version of Teen Wolf had a subversion.
 The straitlaced main characters are freaked out by the appearance of some stereotypical-looking mohawked punks in their neighborhood, assuming the worst.
 But when they attend a punk club, the cast ends up having a huge amount of fun dancing, dressing up in punk gear, and rocking out with the punk crowd... to the point that the punks are the ones politely lecturing the main characters that the party eventually needs to be cut short, so that people can get home safely, do their homework, and get to school the next day.

-- Bebop and Rocksteady from Teenage Mutant Ninja Turtles (1987) sported this look before being exposed to the mutagen.
+- Bebop and Rocksteady from Teenage Mutant Ninja Turtles (1987) sported this look before (and to some extent after) being exposed to the mutagen.